|

 -back to top-

-Understanding Autism as a Movement Regulation Disorder - Least to Most Strategy
+Understanding Autism as a Movement Regulation Disorder -

-Recent findings by Dr. Philip Teitelbaum, a psychologist at the University of Florida in Gainesville, indicate that there are movement disturbances in persons with autism that effect perceptual-motor regulation (starting, stopping, and transitioning activities).
+Findings by Dr. Philip Teitelbaum, a psychologist at the University of Florida in Gainesville, indicate that there are movement disturbances in persons with autism that effect perceptual-motor regulation (starting, stopping, and transitioning activities).
 In regards to motor output in persons with autism, he says that "the act gets done", which makes it hard to recognize that a problem exists, but he has analyzed that "the components of that movement are poorly integrated or disconnected." [http://www.autcom.org/articles%5CMovementRelationship.html]

 This type of cue, while often utilized in motor tasks, is also important in allowing a person with autism to effectively communicate their intentions.
 (Please see Competency-Based Communication section.)